Where are you moving to?

 Golf at Rancho Park

-Take your roommates for a fun afternoon -- while the golf course is a bit challenging, there is also a driving range, practice putting greens, and a snack bar if golf really isn’t their play.
+Bring your roommates out for a fun afternoon - even though the golf course can be a bit challenging, there is also a driving range, practice putting greens, and snack bar should it not be their cup of tea.

 Explore Culture Outdoors